Reverse Proxy Guide to Refer in 2024

 Learn more about proxies here:

-Reverse Proxy – The Basic Understanding
+Reverse Proxy – the Basic Understanding

 In simple technical language, a reverse proxy is a type of server that is placed in front of backend applications like web servers and forwards client requests.
 It exists in multiple forms, like an app, web server, or cloud service.
 In every form, the reverse proxy receives the client request, intercepts it, and makes it look more authentic.